Lupando Mwape

-Lupando Mwape (c.
-1950 – 21 January 2019) was a Zambian politician.
+Lupando Mwape (15 July 1950 – 21 January 2019) was a Zambian politician.
 He served as the ninth vice-president of Zambia from 2004 to 2006 under President Levy Mwanawasa, who indicated that, had Mwape not been defeated in the 2006 parliamentary election, he would almost certainly have been re-appointed vice-president.
 Mwape was succeeded by Rupiah Banda, who became president on Mwanawasa's death in 2008.
-He died in 2019 at the age of 69.
+He died in 2019 at the age of 68.
 And has a name sake Lupando Chipimo.

-Mwape died in Johannesburg, South Africa in January 2019 at the age of 69.
+Mwape died in Johannesburg, South Africa in January 2019 at the age of 68.